Josh Portis

-Early years
+Early life

 Portis grew up in Woodland Hills in Los Angeles, California with his mother Patricia Portis.
 He initially attended Redondo Union High School, where he played junior varsity for one year.
 After his mother had a disagreement with the head coach over playing time, Portis transferred to Long Beach Polytechnic High School, and then again to William Howard Taft High School.
 At Taft, he was a two-year letter-winner at quarterback.
 He threw for 2,294 yards, 36 touchdowns, and seven interceptions, and ran for 865 yards and 13 touchdowns.
 As a senior, he was named an all-state player, league offensive player of the year, and a Los Angeles first-team all-city player.
 Scout.com assessed him as the fifth-best dual-threat quarterback in the nation.
 He was highly recruited out of high school and received offers from Florida, Maryland, Kansas State, Oregon, Oregon State, Utah, and Washington.